jtorquetti/jtorquetti/README.md

 ### Hi there, my name is Joao Torquetti 👋
 Geek🤓 Gamer🎮 and future Dev🧑🏻‍💻

-I am a professional with over 15 years of experience in many fields, studying and doing my best to be a Front end developer and change my life and career at 30🚀🧑🏻‍💻
+I am a professional with over 15 years of experience in many fields, studying and doing my best to change my career and become a developer.

 <div>
   <a href="https://github.com/jtorquetti">